wpxqw/mwqt/docs/README.md

 ## Installation

-### Software Requirements
+### Minimum Requirements

-- PHP 7.0.0+
+- PHP 7.2 or greater is recommended
+- MySQL 5.6 or greater is recommended
-- Wordpress 5.0.0+
+- Wordpress 5.0 or greater
-- Woocommerce 4.0.0+
+- Woocommerce 4.0 or greater
-- Contact Form 7 5.0.0+ (optional)
+- (optional) Contact Form 7 5.0 or greater

+### Manual installation =

+Manual installation method requires downloading this plugin and uploading it to your web server via your favorite FTP application.
+The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

-### Instructions
+### Updating

-1. Copy the plugin folder in WP_ROOT/wp-content/plugins folder or use Add Plugin menu page in admin dashboard to upload the plugin
-2. Activate the plugin
+Plugin will automatically check for new version and show update notification in Wordpress dashboard with one-click upgrade link.

 ### Configuration
 - Open Dashboard -> Quotes -> Settings page.
 - Enable plugin for registered, guest or both type of customers.
 - Select quote inquiry form from the list of all Contact Form 7's forms and Save Changes.
-- Tell which field of the inquiry form to use as email, first/full name and last name fields.
-(Emails will not be sent to guest customer if you don't select one of the email fields of selecteed quote inquiry form.)
+- Select which field of the quote inquiry form to use as email, first/full name or last name fields.
+(Emails will not be sent to guest customer if you select a quote inquiry form for them and don't select one of the email fields of the selected form.)
 - Change default settings as needed.
 (Default settings turn cart into quote basket.)

 ## Settings